 Approach C: SBAS information (from SiS) used to provide a local backup at the transmitting site when using the VRS approach

+SBAS data repeated over the MF link (presented as is in RTCA format)

 Figure 14 provides a generic schematic for the re-broadcast of SBAS SiS data (or Internet Data if available), provided in a RTCA format.
 Existing marine beacon receivers are designed to receive data in an RTCM format and there is no RTCM format capable of transmitting SBAS data, or RTCA formatted data.